enkidevs/curriculum/javascript/react/introduction-to-hooks/effect-hooks.md

 }
 ```

 You can already see the advantages of using hooks by comparing these two examples.
 With the `useEffect()` hook, you tell React that your component has to do something after every render.
 The `useEffect()` hook is placed inside the component so that we can access the `name` variable.
 This is possible because of how JavaScript's scope works, and it removes the need of React-specific APIs that would have to read the hook.
-By default, the `useEffect()` is ran after the first render and after every subsequent update.
+By default, the `useEffect()` is ran after the first render and after every subsequent update (we'll see more how to control this later on).

 ---
 ## Practice